notmuch/notmuch/docs/source/index.rst

-.. notmuch documentation master file, created by sphinx-quickstart on Tue Feb  2 10:00:47 2010.
+.. cnotmuch documentation master file, created by sphinx-quickstart on Tue Feb  2 10:00:47 2010.

-.. currentmodule:: notmuch.notmuch
+.. currentmodule:: cnotmuch.notmuch

 Welcome to notmuch's documentation!
 ===================================

-The :mod:`notmuch` module provides an interface to the `notmuch <http://notmuchmail.org>`_ functionality.
-The main work horse of this module is the class :class:`Notmuch` with important other classes representing a :class:`Thread` and a single :class:`Message`.
+The :mod:`cnotmuch` module provides an interface to the `notmuch <http://notmuchmail.org>`_ functionality, directly interfacing to a shared notmuch library.
+The classes :class:`Database`, :class:`Query` provide most of the core functionality, returning :class:`Messages` and :class:`Tags`.

 .. moduleauthor:: Sebastian Spaeth <Sebastian@SSpaeth.de>

-:License: This module is covered under the GNU GPL v2 (or later).
+:License: This module is covered under the GNU GPL v3 (or later).

 This page contains the main API overview.
-More information on specific topics can be found on the following pages:
+More information on specific topics can be found on the following pages: (none here yet)

+Notmuch can be imported as:

+ from cnotmuch import notmuch

+or:

+ from cnotmuch.notmuch import Query,Database

 .. toctree::
    :maxdepth: 1